-A total of 80 participants (45 females and 35 males) with age of 18-25 years were taken from Krupanidhi college of physiotherapy participants having bilateral flatfoot along with a no history of any lower extremity injury and with no history of congenital deformity were included.
+A total of 80 participants (45 females and 35 males) with age of 18-25 years were recruited from Krupanidhi college of physiotherapy participants having bilateral flatfoot along with a no history of any lower extremity injury and with no history of congenital deformity were included.
 Participants with Unilateral flat feet, with any neurological or pathological problem of lower limb and spine, any age <40 years patients with active tuberculosis, bronchial asthma, interstitial lung diseases, malignancy, patients not giving consent, patients unable to do spirometer, pregnant and hemodynamically unstable patients were excluded from the study.
 BMI and Navicular drop test was performed on each and every participant.
 The screening was done, and participants having bilateral flat feet were included.
 Out of 80 studies was performed on 60 participants who met the inclusion criteria, out of which 30 participants were with bilateral flat feet, and 30 participants were with normal arched foot.
+The BMI between the groups were also calculated.
 After screening Y- balance test was performed.